SAP/spartacus-docs/_pages/dev/lazy-loading-guide.md

 The Spartacus configuration, which is also defined by providing configuration chunks, is treated a bit differently because of a compatibility mechanism that contributes configurations from lazy loading features to the global configuration.
 This mechanism can be disabled by a feature flag, and will be turned off by default in the future, in favor of the unified configuration feature.

 If there are issues with lazy-loaded providers not being visible by the root services, it is always possible to include this kind of code in a statically-linked module that is available upfront.
 It is recommended to create a separate entry point in your library (by convention, named `root`, such as `my-library/root`) that contains minimal code, that will be included in the main bundle, and that will be available from the beginning.

+### Simple strategies of optimized and balanced code-splitting

+Each business feature is a bit different, but in general, for balanced approach you can consider:
+1. Most of the features offer range of UI components and accesing one component it's good sign, that other components will also be needed soon.
+To minimize network traffic and overhead of unnecessary granularity, it's an argument to bundle more than one component in the chunk.
+2. Most of the UI components for the feature, usually requires the Core logic (facade services, adapters).
+That's an argument to lazy load core with component.
+3. Some core services of the feature may also be used frequently by other features.
+That's an argument to split core code from UI components.
+4. Some parts of the feature are used very frequently (on every page, like eg. cart icon component) and some are used only in some specific scenarios (like Cart Summary).
+To achieve optimal experience, it's advised to split the feature to logical parts, based on the usage, and create separate entry points (and features) for the minimal, most needed parts, and another one, for less frequent used code.

 ### Wrapping Library Code in a Lazy-Loaded Module